Yadeesht/Graph-RAG/README.md

 - Built with KuzuDB for efficient graph storage
 - Inspired by modern RAG architectures
 - Designed for conversational AI applications

----

-**Note**: This project is actively being developed.
-Some features mentioned in test files may be under construction.